rapidspeciation/biodiversity_genomics_course/README.md

 https://speciationgenomics.github.io/ contains many more tutorials, including topics not covered here, such as demographic modeling, haplotype-based tests for selection, advanced unix and R tutorials, simulating data with SliM, etc.

 ### For RAD or UCE data
 If you have short-read data for only a subset of the genome because you used a reduced-representation technique (e.g. RAD or UCE), most of the tutorial will still be relevant.
-For these you do not necessarily need a reference genome, unless you want to run the genome scans for finding regions with high differentiation or introgression.
+For RAD or UCE data you do not necessarily need a reference genome, unless you want to run the genome scans for finding regions with high differentiation or introgression.
-If you have RAD data (restriction enzyme digest data), you can either follow the steps in our tutorial with mapping reads to a reference genome or if you do not have a reference genome, you can do a de novo assembly, i.e. make your own reference for just the RAD loci, e.g. with [STACKS](https://catchenlab.life.illinois.edu/stacks).
+If you have RAD (restriction-enzyme associated DNA) data, you can either follow the steps in our tutorial with mapping reads to a reference genome or if you do not have a reference genome, you can do a de novo assembly, i.e. make your own reference for just the RAD loci.
+The most widely used tool for RAD data analysis is [STACKS](https://catchenlab.life.illinois.edu/stacks).
-If you have UCE (ultra-conserved elements), have a look at this [website](https://www.ultraconserved.org/) for guidance.
+If you have UCE (ultra-conserved elements) data, have a look at this [website](https://www.ultraconserved.org/) for guidance.

 ##
 ## Publications we recommend: